 Day 3 Canyonlands National Park

 See the buttes carved by the Colorado River and its tributaries.
 It’s divided into four distinct districts.
-And the Island in the Sky district is the most accessible for first-time visitors.
+The Island in the Sky district is the most accessible for first-time visitors.

 What to do in Canyonlands National Park

-The Island in the Sky offers a visitor center and easy to explore in a few hours.
+The Island in the Sky features a visitor center and easy to explore in a few hours.
 See the Utah landscape unfold from the top of 100-foot sandstone cliffs.
-Take the 34-mile round trip scenic drive to the viewpoints.
-Hike to the Mesa Arch, an easy .5-mile hike for a popular photo opportunity.
+Take the 34-mile (54 km) round trip scenic drive to the viewpoints.
+Hike to the Mesa Arch, an easy .5-mile (.8 km) hike for a popular photo opportunity.

 Getting to Canyonlands National Park

-Canyonlands National Park is located about 115 miles from Natural Bridges National Monument.
+Canyonlands National Park is located about 115 miles (185 km) from Natural Bridges National Monument.
 Take Utah Route 95 and U.S. Highway 191, part of the Trail of the Ancient National Scenic Byway.

-Since the national park sites in eastern Utah don’t offer lodging, head to the tourist town of Moab.
+Since the national park sites in eastern Utah don’t offer lodging, head to Moab.
 Find a full range of lodging, along with restaurants, outdoor outfitters and tours.

 Natural Bridges National Monument